NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Echoing Violence.md

 * * *

 Your powerful attack causes damage that reverberates through your opponent's body, shaking muscle from bone.
-The creature takes 10d6 bludgeoning damage with a basic Fortitude check save against your class DC.
+The creature takes 10d6 bludgeoning damage with a Fortitude check save against your class DC.
 If it critically fails, it immediately dies as your blow tears apart its body internally.

-*Source: Pathfinder Lost Omens: Tian Xia Character Guide* *ORC*
+*Source: Pathfinder Lost Omens Tian Xia Character Guide* *ORC*